babsey/nest-desktop-legacy/docs/deployer/index.rst

 ==========================

-This is the deployer guide, providing more detail on how to deploy NEST Desktop on system.
+This is the deployer guide, providing more detail on how to deploy NEST Desktop on a system.

-* :doc:`Deploy NEST Desktop on host machine <deploy-host>`
 * :doc:`Deploy NEST Desktop with Docker engine <deploy-docker>`
-* :doc:`Detailed documentation about installation <installing>`
-* :doc:`Detailed documentation about commands <installing>`

 Human Brain Project